Lifecast Manikins Encourage Learner Engagement Through Realism

 in the simulated environment.
 International Journal of Nursing & Clinical Practices, 4:257, doi: https://doi.org/10.15344/2394-4978/2017/257

 Jeanne Carey is the Director of Simulation at Baylor University Louise Herrington School of Nursing in Dallas, Texas.
-She is a certified simulation educator with nearly 10 years of experience in all aspects of simulation, including the development and implementation of new simulation-based learning activities, training of simulation facilitators, and recruitment and management of standardized patients.
-She and the LHSON Simulation Team created the Two-Heads-Are-Better-Than-One (2HeadsR>1) strategy for role assignment in simulation.
+She holds advanced certification as a simulation educator and has 10 years of experience in all aspects of simulation, including the development and implementation of new simulation-based learning activities, training of simulation facilitators, and recruitment and management of standardized patients.
+Carey and the LHSON Simulation Team created the Two-Heads-Are-Better-Than-One (2HeadsR>1) strategy for role assignment in simulation.
 She is active in several simulation organizations and currently serves as an INACSL Nurse Planner.